- Three contemporary theories of law are incompatible with rights theory.

 The implications of this charge are profound.
 First, that government is subordinate to the individuals who turn to it for justice.
 Their needs justify its existence.
 Since the same human needs have demanded attention from the dawn of time, we must also claim that government has existed to satisfy them for just as long.
 Accept that claim and you are forced to reject the entire social contract justification and with it the distorted view of the relationship of citizens to their government.
-For instance, in establishing social order, government has the duty to plow the ground, so to speak, for the flourishing of each citizen under its power while also respecting their need to participate in decisions affecting their welfare.
+For instance, in establishing social order, government has the duty to plow the ground for the flourishing of each citizen under its power while also respecting their need to participate in decisions affecting their welfare.
 Since citizens hold some needs in common, their satisfaction entails collaboration rather than competition, and though legislators by design must satisfy the majority, they commit an injustice when they act to thwart the pursuit of true goods of even a single citizen and also when they fail to act to secure those goods that only government may satisfy for their citizens.
-The reverse is also true, of course, for government should not prematurely attempt to act from a distance to fulfill needs that only individuals should satisfy for themselves.
-The only exception to this rule should be invoked when the individual cannot meet that duty to self through no fault of her own.
+The reverse is also true, of course, for government should not prematurely attempt to act from a distance to fulfill needs that only individuals ought to satisfy for themselves.
 The success or failure in these efforts must always be set upon the scales of justice.
 But defining the term used in this sense leads us to a definition that no constitution or contract could possibly amend or nullify.
 Seen in this light, civil order is but one means to a larger end.
 It provides the setting in which government must act out its role: the pursuit of justice, defined as to each her due.

 If we examine that role more closely, we can find useful tools to weigh government’s success in that primary duty to justice.
 It discharges it in three ways.